Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We use vanilla PPO implementation of RLlib in IPPO.
 The only exception is we rewrite the SGD iteration logic.
-The differences can be found in
+The details can be found in

     - ``MultiGPUTrainOneStep``
     - ``learn_on_loaded_batch``